iqual-ch/drupal-platform/docs/configuration.md

 composer project:scaffold
 ```

-6. Make sure to rebuild the container in VS Code so Solr is started (without a core for initial configuration).
+6. Make sure to rebuild the container in VS Code so Solr is started.
+This will create the core as configured.

 You should now have a running Solr service with a core created from the configuration in the `solr` directory.
 Follow the Search API module's documentation on how to create indexes.